 Dig beneath these views, and you’ll hear something like this.
 If I teach clinical staff to make connections in the community, they will leave and become competitors, taking those referral connections with them.
 No doubt, they have seen this occur.
 Implied is the belief that the best way to encourage a clinical person to stay is to promote dependence on the owner for referrals.
 I disagree.

-Owner as the sole marketer
+The mistake: Owner as the sole marketer

 Dependence on the owner as the sole marketer is, in my view, a flawed perspective.
 This approach is one of the main reasons that marketing stalls.
 Handling marketing this way is a mistake for several reasons.